2024 Maserati GranTurismo: Don’t Knock It Until You Trident It

 You’d expect speed with horsepower figures as high as 750 and words like “twin-turbocharged” in the mix.
-You’d be right; the new GranTurismo isn’t just striking.
+You’d be right.
 The entry-level 2024 Maserati GranTurismo Modena will hit 60 mph in an estimated 3.9 seconds on its way to a top speed of 188 mph.
 Things get even swifter with the Trofeo, which Maserati estimates will sprint to 60 mph in just 3.5 seconds with a top speed of 199 mph.

 However, the three-motor, slide-ready EV promises snappier performance.
 Maserati says the upcoming Folgore, or “Lightning,” will sprint from 0 to 60 mph in 2.7 seconds.
 Moreover, Maserati’s EV GT car will climb to 124 mph in a claimed 8.8 seconds.
 Finally, the Folgore promises to match the Trofeo’s top speed of 199 mph.

 The upcoming 2024 Maserati GranTurismo will bring breathtakingly beautiful lines, grand tourer usability, and more eco-friendly performance to the marque’s lineup.
 However, the market already features many hybrid supercars and hypercars, like the McLaren Artura, which promises to outrun the Maserati in every metric.
 However, there is a magical quality to the stunning front-engine Maserati GT car and its 3D-printed badge.
 Still, many fans will surely miss the operatic sound of the old Ferrari V8 heart.